The Secret to 4 Lasting Repairs

 Feeling like Bill Murray in Groundhog Day?
-With some home improvement projects, it can seem like you’re stuck in a twilight zone where you have to fix the same problem over and over and over again.
-There’s a reason for this, and it’s also the way out of the cycle: you have to address the root cause and do the job properly—once and for all—if you want to escape DIY déjà vu.
+With some home improvement projects, it can seem like you’re stuck in a twilight zone where you have to fix the same problem over and over (and over) again.
+There’s a reason for this, and it’s also the way out of the cycle: you have to address the root cause and do the job properly — once and for all — if you want to escape DIY déjà vu.
+Click through to find out how to finally cross these 4 frustrating projects off your to-do list.

 It’s the classic Groundhog Day project: you notice some peeling paint, so you slap on another coat to cover it up, but before long the new layer starts flaking off as well!
 So you reach for your paintbrush again, and, well, you get the idea.
 Stop the madness!
 The solution to bad paint is not more paint; it’s getting down to a clean slate so you can start fresh.
 So strip away all of the old stuff with a paint scraper or chemical product, and then do the most important, can’t-skip step: apply primer to ensure that your topcoat will stick.